Zahoor-Khan1/flutter_application_1/lib/prompt.md

 3. Format the output as Markdown.

 After this prompt is finalised, I will ask AI to generate the requirements file.

+# Prompt for AI — New Profile Screen Feature

+I am building a Flutter sandwich shop application.
+I need to add a new screen where the user can view or enter personal profile details.

+## App Context
+The app currently includes:
+- OrderScreen
+- CartScreen
+- CheckoutScreen
+- Cart model
+- Sandwich model

+## Profile Screen Requirements
+1. A title at the top saying "Profile".
+2. Two TextFields:
+   - One for the user name.
+   - One for the user email.
+3. A Save button (UI only; no backend required).
+4. Data typed into the fields should update internal state.
+5. A back button should navigate back to the previous screen.

+## Tasks for AI
+Please generate:
+1. A requirements document for this feature.
+2. User stories and acceptance criteria.
+3. Flutter UI code for the ProfileScreen using a StatefulWidget.
+4. One widget test verifying:
+   - The screen loads correctly.
+   - The text fields can accept input.

+The output will be saved as requirements.md.